SVijayB/MatLab-Codes/README.md

 ## Contributing

-To contribute to the programs, fork the repository, create a new branch and send us a pull request.
-Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/MatLab-Codes/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.
+To contribute to MatLab-Codes, fork the repository, create a new branch and send us a pull request.
+Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/MatLab-Codes/blob/master/.github/CONTRIBUTING.md) before sending us Pull requests.

 Also, thanks for contributing to Open-source!

 ## License

-This repository is licensed under MIT.
+MatLab-Codes is under The MIT License.
 Read the [LICENSE](https://github.com/SVijayB/MatLab-Codes/blob/master/LICENSE) file for more information.